lykospirit/15-466-game-0/README.md

 Author: Colin Gay

-Design: Frogger with vehicle consumption - eat vehicles your size to grow.
+Design: Frogger with vehicle consumption - eat vehicles your size or smaller to grow.

 Screen Shot: